Heart failureCardiomyopathy; Congestive heart failure

 Fatigue.
 Patients may feel unusually tired.

 Shortness of Breath (Dyspnea).
 Symptoms and types of dyspnea include:

 Fluid Retention (Edema) and Weight Gain.
-Patients may complain of foot, ankle, leg or abdominal swelling.
+Heart failure can cause foot, ankle, leg, or abdominal swelling.
 In rare cases, swelling can occur in the veins of the neck.
 Fluid retention can cause sudden weight gain and frequent urination.

 Wheezing or Cough.
-Patients may have asthma-like wheezing, or a dry hacking cough that occurs a few hours after lying down but then stops after sitting up.
+Heart failure can cause asthma-like wheezing, or a dry hacking cough that occurs a few hours after lying down and stops after sitting up.

 Loss of Muscle Mass.
 Over time, patients may lose muscle weight due to low cardiac output and a significant reduction in physical activity.

 Gastrointestinal Symptoms.
-Patients experience loss of appetite or a sense of feeling full after eating small amounts.
-They may also have abdominal pain.
+Problems include loss of appetite or a sense of feeling full after eating small amounts.
+Patients may also have abdominal pain.

 Pulmonary Edema.
-When fluid in the lungs builds up, it is called pulmonary edema.
-When this happens, symptoms become more severe.
-These episodes may happen suddenly, or gradually build up over a matter of days:
+When fluid in the lungs builds up, it is called pulmonary edema, which produces severe symptoms.
+These symptoms may develop suddenly or gradually build up over a matter of days:

 Abnormal Heart Rhythms.
-Patients may have episodes of abnormally fast or slow heart rate.
+Heart failure can cause episodes of abnormally fast or slow heart rate.
 Patients may need to have a pacemaker or defibrillator implanted.

 Central Sleep Apnea.
 This sleep disorder results when the brain fails to signal the muscles to breathe during sleep.
 It occurs in up to half of people with heart failure.
 Sleep apnea causes disordered breathing at night.
 If heart failure progresses, the apnea may be so acute that a person, unable to breathe, may awaken from sleep in panic.
 Treatment with continuous positive airway pressure (CPAP) can be beneficial for people with heart failure and sleep apnea.